 Our provision for credit losses represents the periodic expense of maintaining an allowance sufficient to absorb lifetime expected credit losses in the held for investment loan portfolios.
 The evaluation of the allowance for credit losses is inherently subjective, as it requires material estimates that may be susceptible to significant changes.
 We believe the allowance for credit losses is appropriate to cover lifetime expected losses incurred in the loan portfolios.
-See Note 2, "Significant Accounting Policies - Allowance for Credit Losses, - Allowance for FFELP Loan Losses, - Allowance for Credit Card Loans - 2021 and 2020," for a more detailed discussion.
+See Note 2, "Significant Accounting Policies - Allowance for Credit Losses, - Allowance for Private Education Loan Losses, - Allowance for FFELP Loan Losses, - Allowance for Credit Card Loans," for a more detailed discussion.